 However, a co-owned account can also have negative implications.

-JTWROS accounts can also affect Medical Assistance eligibility.
-For example if a son adds his mother’s name to his solely owned accounts, and three years later, she becomes ill; is admitted to a nursing home for long term care; and needs to apply for Medical Assistance.
+For example, if a son adds his mother’s name to his solely owned accounts, and three years later, she becomes ill; is admitted to a nursing home for long term care; and needs to apply for Medical Assistance.
 The state will take the position that the son’s money is available to pay for his mother’s care, therefore making her ineligible for state-sponsored assistance.
 With deposit tickets, receipts, and check copies, the son will then have to prove his contributions had previously been his exclusively